 The mobile apps (iOS and Android)

-If you are logging for a secure VPN for Android or iOS, you may be slightly disappointed with HMA.
-The VPN does not have DNS leak protection built into its clients, and, the mobile VPN apps have no additional features such as a killswitch.
+If you are looking for a secure VPN for Android or iOS, the HMA clients are pretty good.
+The VPN has DNS leak protection built into its clients, and the Android mobile VPN app has a killswitch.
+Unfortunately the iOS app does not yet have the killswitch.

-On Android VPN users get OpenVPN encryption.
+On Android, subscribers get OpenVPN encryption.
 On iOS users must settle for L2TP/IPsec.
-Having a large choice of servers is certainly useful, and for those who aren't particularly paranoid about security, this VPN may be suitable (it unblocks Netflix US and iPlayer).
+Having a large choice of servers is useful, and for those who aren't particularly paranoid about the minimal logging practices - this VPN is probably a good option ( for example it unblocks Netflix US and iPlayer).

-If your primary reason for wanting a VPN for a mobile device is to protect your data on public WiFi - this VPN will do the job fine - and will stop hackers from being able to sniff your data.
+If your primary reason for wanting a VPN for a mobile device is to protect your data on public WiFi - this VPN will do the job fine on either Android or iOS - and it will successfully stop hackers from being able to sniff your data.

-If you are looking for a VPN that is highly regarded in terms of privacy, you may want to look elsewhere.
-Being based in the UK is not ideal, and because this VPN stores connection logs (timestamps and bandwidth used) next to user IP addresses: this VPN is not watertight.
-In addition, this VPN does not have DNS leak protection or a killswitch in its mobile apps.
-A killswitch is available in the desktop versions, but these are reactive not system level; which means that if the VPN crashes you will leak data.
+If you are looking for a VPN with a completely watertight logging policy, you may want to look elsewhere.
+Being based in the UK is not ideal, and because this VPN stores connection logs (timestamps and bandwidth used) next to an (albeit slightly anonymized) IP address - this VPN may not be suitable for everybody.

-Although HMA permits torrenting, it does ask users never to indulge in illegal downloading while using the service.
-If you are looking for a VPN primarily for torrenting we would recommend looking elsewhere.
+Although HMA permits torrenting, it does ask users never to indulge in illegal downloading while using its service.
+Thus, if you are primarily looking for a VPN for torrenting we would recommend looking elsewhere.

 So, why get HMA?
-HMA is a service that is not expensive, and, if you specifically require a server in a more exotic/rare location (that isn’t covered by other VPN providers) this VPN might be for you.
+HMA is a service that is not expensive, and if you specifically require a server in a more exotic/rare location (that isn’t covered by other VPN providers) this VPN is a good option.
+It is also true that this VPN can protect you on public WiFi without issues.

-Speed test results were excellent, which means that this VPN is good for doing data-intensive tasks like streaming in HD or gaming.
+Speed test results were excellent, which means that this VPN is ideally suited for doing data-intensive tasks like streaming in HD or gaming.
 Also, don’t forget that this is one of the few VPNs that can unblock BBC iPlayer and Netflix US.
+A VPN that provides excellent value for money and that is suited to 99% of people’s needs.